aphp/edsnlp/docs/pipelines/misc/dates.md

 ## Declared extensions

-The `eds.dates` pipeline declares two [SpaCy extensions](https://spacy.io/usage/processing-pipelines#custom-components-attributes) on the `Span` object :
+The `eds.dates` pipeline declares two [spaCy extensions](https://spacy.io/usage/processing-pipelines#custom-components-attributes) on the `Span` object :

 1. The `date_parsed` attribute is a Python `datetime` object, used internally by the pipeline.
 2. The `date` attribute is a property that displays a normalised human-readable string for the date.